grain-lang/grain/stdlib/priorityqueue.md

 isEmpty : PriorityQueue<a> -> Bool
 ```

-Returns whether or not the priority queue is empty.
+Determines if the priority queue contains no elements.

 Parameters: